replicatedhq/kurl.sh/src/markdown-pages/create-installer/single-node-optimized.md

 ## Installer Specs
  Because this is a beta feature, we have two possible optimized installer specs.
 One uses [K3s](/docs/add-ons/k3s) and the other uses [RKE2](/docs/add-ons/rke2).
 Additional information on these distributions and their limitations while in beta can be found in the linked documentation.

  Both K3s and RKE2 are Kubernetes distributions from Rancher that are packaged as a single binary.
 This makes these distributions smaller and simpler to support as compared to Kubernetes (Kubeadm).
 In addition, these distributions include several add-ons out of the box.
-In the case of storage, for example, K3s include the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner), which is a simpler storage solution that creates `hostPath` based volumes.
+In the case of storage, for example, K3s includes the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner), which is a simpler storage solution that creates `hostPath` based volumes.
 Likewise, the included networking solutions for K3s and RKE2 (Flannel and Canal, respectively) are simpler and more suited for single-node installations.

 ### K3s
 ```yaml